devonfw-tutorials/katacoda-scenarios-dev/72_tutorial-compiler-tutorial_tutorial-compiler/step11.md

 This will execute your newly create tutorial in the &#39;katacoda&#39; environment.
 If you obmit the &#39;-e&#39; and &#39;-p&#39; paramter, all tutorials are executed in all environments.

+The tutorial-compiler will now create the files needed for a katacoda tutorial.
+You can find the files in the &#39;build/output/katacoda/myTutorial&#39; directory of the tutorial-compiler.
+The step you added to your tutorial will be displayed in the following file:

+`tutorial-compiler/build/output/katacoda/myTutorial/step1.md`{{open}}